dotnet/docs/docs/core/compatibility/sdk/8.0/dotnet-publish-config.md

 ## New behavior

 If you're developing with the .NET 8 SDK or a later version, `dotnet publish` uses the `Release` configuration by default for projects whose [`TargetFramework`](../../../project-sdk/msbuild-props.md#targetframework) is set to `net8.0` or a later version.
-If you have a CI/CD script where you've hardcoded `Debug` into an output path, this change may break your workflow.
+If you have a CI/CD script, tests, or code where you've hardcoded `Debug` into an output path, this change may break your workflow.

 If your project targets multiple versions, the new behavior only applies if you specify a target framework of .NET 8 or later when you publish (for example, using `dotnet publish -f net8.0`).